Agrigentum Road

 of derelict columnar giants cast

+down on the grass.
 Soul of antiquity

-Gone gray with age and rage, turn back and lean
+gone gray with age and rage, turn back and lean

 into that wind, breathe of the delicate moss